 Discussion topics in the divorce world often include”dating, starting over and finding our new selves.
-But the topic that seems to always gets glossed over is motherhood – not the motherhood that helps us our children navigate this new world, not the motherhood where we feel sad and broken for our children and the pain they’ve had to experience so young.
+But the topic that seems to always gets glossed over is motherhood – not the motherhood that helps us help our children navigate this new world, not the motherhood where we feel sad and broken for our children and the pain they’ve had to experience so young.
 I’m talking about real mothering – the kind that makes you cry out of frustration, the kind that makes you hate yourself for not being enough, the kind that makes you not want to see your kids, the kind that society expects mothers will never experience, let alone discuss.
 Like an Instagram filter, motherhood is white washed with positivity, polished with the occasional expression of comedic frustration for a realistic balance between the “good kale feeding screen time limiting mom’ and the ‘I want to drop my kids at the fire station mom”.